parkermac/LO/README.md

 Things that I type in [ ] below mean that they would be replaced by specific strings, for example when using them as command line arguments.

 - [gridname] is the name of the grid (e.g. cas6)
-- [tag] is a name to identify a collection of forcing files (e.g. v0)
+- [tag] is a name to identify any of the things that are controlled by a "dot_in" instance (e.g. v00)
 - [ex_name] is the name of the ROMS executable (e.g. u0kb)
 - [fstring] is a date string of the form fYYYY.MM.DD (e.g. f2021.07.04)
 - [date_string] is a date string of the form YYYY.MM.DD (e.g. 2021.07.04)